madprops/huebot/README.md

 # Configuration

-The following are the details that should be edited.
+The following are the details that should be edited in /files/config.json

-They can be found near the top of the file.

 >bot_email